decentraland/old-documentation/_posts/getting-started/2018-01-02-coding-scenes.md

 All of the values stored in the components in the scene represent the scene's state at that point in time.
 With every frame of the game loop, the engine runs the `update()` function of each of the systems to update the values stored in the components.

 After all the systems run, the components on each entity will have new values.
-When the engine renders the scene, it will use these new updated values and users will see the entities change to match their new states.
+When the engine renders the scene, it will use these new updated values and players will see the entities change to match their new states.

 ```ts
 // Create a group to track all entities with a Transform component